dweprinz/agentharm-repro/docs/logbook.md

 uv run inspect eval src/chat.py --model hf/meta-llama/Llama-3.1-8B-Instruct -M torch_dtype=float16 -M max_memory='{"mps": "24GiB"}'

 This will use exact matching and will probably have a very low score.

+13:30 had to update the prompt template to use answer instead of generation to use model_qa otherwise i got memory error of running two models.

+Now I have a benchmark that runs all chats then the refusal judge decides whether it was refusal or not.

+13:50 I'm thinking whether I should include any tools or grading.
+The assignment specifically mentions focusing on the refusal judge.
+This makes sense as it seems like there are a lot of grading functions not detailed in the paper.

+This means that for the agentic benchmark I will still just run a prompt, get the output and see what the refusal rate is.
+Now the question is, what is the difference between our llm chat call and an agentic call.